dannychen0830/dannychen0830.github.io/research.md

 ## Research

 As mentioned before, my interest lies in stochastic things.
 I have also developed a new-found appreciation for statistical mechanics, or just physics in general, and its applications in computation and modeling.
-For the specifics, perhaps the [looking at what I am/want to read](./reading_list.html) would help.
+For the specifics, perhaps looking at [what I am reading/want to read](./reading_list.html) would help.

 Below, I have listed a (few) project(s) that I have been working on recently.